nxtd-dev/dash/README.md

 - [MailTrap](https://mailtrap.io)

 ### 🤔 Help
-You can [open an issue here](https://github.com/LightHostingFree/Get Free Website/issues/new) if you have discovered a bug or have an issue.
+You can [open an issue here](https://github.com/LightHostingFree/gfw/issues/new) if you have discovered a bug or have an issue.
 In any way, please ensure your topic has not been previously discussed, and if it has, contribute to that discussion instead of making a new one when you can.

-### 👍Like Get Free Website?
+### 👍Like gfw?
-If you like project Get Free Website, please donate [here](https://gfw.eu.org/DONATE.md).
+If you like project gfw, please donate [here](https://gfw.eu.org/DONATE.md).

 ## ©️ Copyright
 This build is created and maintained by [Mayank Baswal](https://github.com/LightHostingFree).
 Code released under [the GPL-2.0 license](LICENSE).<br>